srobo/team-emails/SR2026/2026-02-16-competition-details.md

 ## Photos & videos

-Throughout the Competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
-The arena will also be [livestreamed][competition-event-page-livestream] on our YouTube channel.
+We'll be taking photos and videos throughout the event, and our arena will be [livestreamed][competition-event-page-livestream] on our YouTube channel.

 If you, your competitors or guests would not like to appear in our photos and videos, please let our reception desk know when you arrive.